cheme/web3/wiki.md

 # Structuration of info

 Wiki editing tools should enforce semistructured description of info (not only textual), this is the case through link and page composition.
-Wiki should allow and enforce semantic description ([rdf](./rdfmapping.md)) and therefore striple conversion.
+Wiki should allow and enforce semantic description ([rdf](./rdfmapping.md)) and therefore Striple conversion.

 For this see [dbpedia](http://wiki.dbpedia.org/) initiative.